daniyalj/Favorite-Movie-Trailers-PYTHON/README.md

 fresh_tomatoes.py takes the media.py and entertainment_center and opens the static webpage with its open_movies_page along with JS, HTML and CSS.

+The application will be executed by the entertainment_centre.py file because it calls the open_movies_page function in fresh tomatoes.
+Program can be run by any python IDE (IDLE, Pycharm etc).
+Have all files in one folder and execute the entertainment_centre.py file.
+Upon execution it should open a static web page on your default browswer with a list of my favorite movies.